 The late spring is when you start to apply your first round of fertilizer to your established plants.
 You’ll get a slow-release 10-10-10 formula and apply it to your plants.
 If you live in an area with heavy rainfall, you’ll want to apply the 10-10-10 slow-release formula to your young hostas four to six weeks after you apply the starter fertilizer in the early summer.

-To make your hostas grow the biggest they can supplement your slow-release granular fertilizer with a liquid fertilizer every two weeks.
+To make your hostas grow the biggest, they can supplement your slow-release granular fertilizer with a liquid fertilizer every two weeks.
 This formula should have a higher nitrogen content with magnesium added in.
 A 20-20-20 or an 18-18-21 liquid fertilizer is a good choice.
-Just don’t splash it on the leaves because liquid fertilizer can burn them just like granular can.
+Just don’t splash it on the leaves because liquid fertilizer can burn them just like a granular can.

-If it’s a dry spring, make a point to water your hostas every day.
+If it’s a dry spring, water your hostas every day.
 They need a lot of water to grow, and the water will cause your slow-release fertilizer to get into the soil and to your plant’s roots.
 If you don’t have enough water, you won’t see a lot of growth.
 A lack of water can cause your plants to wilt and be more vulnerable to pests.

 The early summer months are when your hostas start to bloom in earnest.
 They need a host of nutrients to produce seeds and keep their lush green coloring with the large leaves.
 However, they shouldn’t have a high nitrogen diet at this stage.
 If you are using a liquid feed and your area gets a lot of rain, apply it weekly.
 When dry conditions hit, reduce your feeding to once every two weeks.